The Ultimate Push Day Workout Guide + 7 Best Exercises

 Tricep Push Down

-This exercise is another great way to strengthen and build mass in the triceps area.
+This is an isolation exercise that is another great way to strengthen and build mass in the triceps area.

-To do a tricep push down, grip either a weight cable or bar with both hands and stand with your feet shoulder-width apart.
-Then, slowly pull the cable or bar down so that your arms are behind your head, keeping them straight.
+To do a tricep push down, also known as a triceps pushdown, head over to the cable machine and grab an ez bar attachment or straight bar with both hands and stand with your feet shoulder-width apart.
+Then, slowly pull the cable or bar down so that your arms are behind your head, keeping them straight and engaging the elbow joint.
 Hold for 1-2 seconds, then release and repeat.

 Sample push day workout routine